AI Summary of Peer-Reviewed Research

 Research area:Inorganic chemistryInorganic ChemistryChemical bond

-What the researchers tested: The researchers fitted additive covalent radii to a combination of experimental data, accurate ab initio computations, and more approximate density functional theory (DFT) metal–metal bond lengths.
-They report fitted values for Ti–Fe, Zr–Ru, Hf–Os, and Th–Np, and also propose extrapolated values for some Group 3 elements, including rare earths, plus Group 9 and Pu.
+The researchers fitted additive covalent radii to a combination of experimental data, accurate ab initio computations, and more approximate DFT (density functional theory) metal-metal bond lengths.
+They focused on MM' bond lengths for elements Ti–Fe, Zr–Ru, Hf–Os, and Th–Np.

 Key points

-• The r6 values are typically 10–20 pm shorter than the earlier triple-bond radii r3.
+• The radii are described as typically 10–20 pm shorter than previous triple-bond radii.

-• Extrapolated values are proposed for some Group 3 elements, Group 9, and Pu.
+• Extrapolated values were also proposed for suitable cases in Group 3, Group 9, and Pu.

 Disclosure